 - Extract the dye from the roots overnight at a low temperature – the low setting on your crockpot or Instant Pot will work, but only if this setting is low enough to prevent the pot from boiling.
 Check it with a thermometer to see what temperature your own pot reaches.

 The effective dye compounds in bedstraw are psuedopurpurin, munjistin, rubiadin, alizarin (very small amount), xanthropurpurin, lucidin, and only a trace of other anthraquinones.
 Bedstraw gives orangey reds, having only a small amount of alizarin, the purple dye compound that is found abundantly in true madder.

-A rainbow of weeds for your dye vat
+A rainbow of natural dyes for your dye vat

 While there are many other weedy plants that will give you colour in your dye vat, most of them will give you a shade of yellow or green.
 This post barely scratches the surface of the wealth of natural dye material available in your own community, on your homestead, or in the vacant fields near you.
-Add to these the plants in the bedstraw family, as well as woad and you have access to a full colour spectrum for your hand dyed yarn, fabric, and fiber.
+Add to these the plants in the bedstraw family, as well as woad and you, have access to a full-colour spectrum for your hand-dyed yarn, fabric, and fibre.